 How shall we understand the suggestion that the faith is not of ourselves but is the gift of God?
 Surely God does not exercise faith for us, and surely also He does not develop the faith in us by some miraculous power, for in either of these cases the saints would be merely machines, reacting as acted upon.
 This would neither develop nor prove character, nor in any wise fit and prepare us for the glorious work to which we have been called.
-Bow is it God's gift?
+How is it God's gift?
 There is one view of this statement which we believe clears it of all mystery and makes it entirely harmonious with Divine Justice and our responsibility.
+It is this:

+which we believe clears it of all mystery and makes it entirely harmonious with Divine Justice and our responsibility.
 It is this: